DworkinLab/Experimental_Evolution_Sequence_Repo/Generate_Final_BAM_Files.md

 ____________________________________________________________________________________________________

 ## **Section 3:** Methods for cleaning data for one mapper (Novoalign) that mirrors methods followed for BWA mem and Bowtie2

+Have three sets of mapped data: the following methods (for Novoalign) is an example of next steps, but are done identically from here to final bams.

 ### Change SAM files to BAM files: novo_samTobam.sh